 However, even labels can be confusing.
 For example, the Hungarian "rose" or "sweet rose" variety is decidedly spicy to the palate, although not as hot as cayenne.

-Paprika goes well with just about any savory food, including eggs, meat, poultry, stew, wild game, fish, shellfish, soup, boiled and steamed vegetables, rice, and creamy sauces.
+Paprika goes well with just about any savory food, including eggs, meat, stew, fish, shellfish, soup, chicken, boiled and steamed vegetables, and rice.

 For most recipes, the paprika is added near the end of the cooking process, because heat diminishes both the color and flavor.